senthildsc/Weather-Forecast-from-OpenWeather/README.md

 Error message is displayed the user if connection fails or input parameters are incorrect.
 On success, weather forecast data is displayed with below details.

-Current weather Status in: Camas, ES
+Current weather Status in: Camas
 ---------------------------------------------------------------
 Temperature Status
 Current Temperature : 4.78 C, and the Cloud is : clear sky